syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.refreshBatchEditchanges();   // It is used to refresh and reset the changes made in batch edit mode }
+    this.Grid.widget.refreshBatchEditChanges();   // It is used to refresh and reset the changes made in batch edit mode }
    @ViewChild('grid') Grid: EJComponents<any, any>;   // Create grid instance.
    }